 Individuals new to the field of Respiratory Therapy may find it helpful to job shadow a Respiratory Therapist.
 This will give new students the ability to see first-hand the wide variety of responsibilities that are part of the profession.
 Contact your local Respiratory Care department to arrange for this opportunity.

-- First time applicants to HFCC will indicate the program selection on the application to the college.
+•First time applicants to HFC will indicate the program by selecting an Associate of Science with a specialization in Pre-Respiratory Therapist degree on the application to the college.

-- It is the student’s responsibility to make certain official transcripts are sent to: Henry Ford Community College, Transfer Evaluation, 5101 Evergreen Road, Dearborn, MI 48128-2407.
+•It is the student’s responsibility to make certain official transcripts are sent to: Henry Ford College, Transfer Evaluation, 5101 Evergreen Road, Dearborn, MI 48128-2407

 Step 4 - Qualifying and admission

 •Students are qualified when all of the program’s admission criteria have been satisfied.

 •Applicants are admitted on a “first-qualified, first-admitted” basis.
 Application date may be used to determine placement on the qualified list if necessary.

 •Students will only be contacted via the contact information provided through WebAdvisor.
 It is imperative that all student contact information such as phone numbers and addresses are kept current.
 If we are unable to contact you, we then will move to the next qualified applicant.

 * Final approval to enroll in the program comes from the Respiratory Therapist Program Director.